haydensterling05/stat362-fa25-final-hayden-sterling/README.md

 Author: Hayden Sterling

-Presentation link: ADD LINK HERE
+Presentation is uploaded as a .pptx file above

 ---